asmaier/mostly-harmless/mostly-harmless.md

 harder.
 Rafael Bombelli made a crucial step in 1572 when - in a desparate move - he invented complex numbers to solve cubic equations, which had been unsolvable up to that time.
-Had he known matrices and linear algebra, the invention of "complex numbers" would have been unnecessary.
+Had he known matrices and linear algebra, the invention of “complex numbers” would have been unnecessary.

 This is so, because there is a deep connection between polynominal